metroproxyn/metroproxyn/README.md

 - Twitter: [https://twitter.com/maszanski](https://twitter.com/maszanski)

 ## 📑 Examples of my articles (in Russian)
+Most of my articles focus on the realm of Data science, especially Machine Learning methods & algorithms.

 - [How does a robot plan a path using RRT? (translation)](https://proglib.io/p/planirovanie-marshruta-robotom-pri-pomoshchi-rrt-2021-06-08)
 - [How to become a Data Engineer in 2021?](https://proglib.io/p/kak-stat-data-inzhenerom-v-2021-godu-2021-07-25)